What is Medicare?

 Medicare B is paid through your social security benefits.

 What are some options for filling the gaps in my coverage?

 MEDICARE PART C

-Part C, also known as Advantage, covers the 20% gap in coverage and your medications
+Part C, also known as Medicare Advantage, covers the 20% gap in coverage and your medications

 Many plans also cover dental and vision.

-Part D, also known as Prescription Drug Plan (PDP), your medications are covered with this.
+Part D, also known as Prescription Drug Plan (PDP) covers your medications.

-Medigap, also known as Supplemental, covers the 20% gap in coverage and sometimes your Part B premium
+Medigap (also known as Supplemental) covers the 20% gap in coverage and sometimes covers your Part B premium.

-The plans are accepted by almost any provider that accepts insurance so if you live half the year in Florida and half the year in New York, you should get this package.
+These plans are accepted by almost any provider that accepts insurance.
+If, for example, you live half the year in Florida and half the year in New York, you should get this package.

 *If you are receiving SSI you may receive Medicare before you are 65.